 If you’re looking for the personalized attention and community of a liberal arts college, let College Consensus poiont the way to the best liberal arts colleges in America.
 The Top Consensus Ranked National Liberal Arts Colleges is designed to give prospective students the fullest possible view of their options when choosing a liberal arts college.
 Whether they are looking for intellectual challenge, a close-knit community, or entry into leadership in business, government, or the arts, students can look to the College Consensus for a comprehensive picture of the top liberal arts schools in the US.

-How Do We Make Our Ranking of the Best National Liberal Arts Colleges?
+How Did We Rank the Best National Liberal Arts Colleges?

 College Consensus is an aggregate ranking that brings together data from reputable college ranking sites like The Wall Street Journal, Wallethub, U.S. News & World Report, plus trustworthy student review sites like Cappex and Niche.
 We gather all of a school’s rankings for the Publisher Rating, and all of the student grades for the Student Review Rating.
 Averaged together, all of these numbers create the Consensus Rating, making up the College Consensus.